 This Dividend Policy is subject to change from time to time at the discretion of the Board of Directors of the Company, subject to applicable law.
 The principal factors that might cause the Board of Directors of the Company to review this policy include legislative or regulatory changes, significant corporate restructuring, significant unforeseen events, or a desire to clarify this policy.

-Approved by the Board on February 15, 2012, effective immediately.
+Approved by the Board on November 6, 2019, and is effective immediately.

 Date: November 6, 2019